-Steve had one dream, one vision and one mission.
-He wanted to remember, with a memorial, his lost family members among the six million Jewish victims and other innocent people who lost their lives in the Holocaust, those soldiers who liberated the concentration camps; and all the soldiers who helped end the war.
+Steve had one dream, one vision, and one mission.
+He wanted to memorialize his lost family members among the six million Jewish victims and other innocent people who lost their lives in the Holocaust.
+Steve also wanted to honor the soldiers who liberated the concentration camps, and all the soldiers who helped end the war.
 He wanted this memorial to serve as a lesson to future generations.

 With the encouragement of a number of his Jewish and Christian City of Boston colleagues, Steve formed a committee to put together a proposal.
-He spoke with William Carmen, a World War II veteran, about the memorial proposal; Carmen immediately embraced the dream and became chairman of the committee.
+He spoke with William Carmen, a World War II veteran, about the memorial proposal.
+Carmen immediately embraced the dream and became Chairman of the committee.
 Israel Arbeiter, president of the American Association of Jewish Holocaust Survivors of Greater Boston, also became a member of the committee.
-Several City of Boston officials, including Mayor Raymond Flynn, supported the effort; soon after Mayor Thomas Menino was elected he also came on board to help.
+Several City of Boston officials, including Mayor Raymond Flynn, supported the effort.
+Soon after being elected, Mayor Thomas Menino also came on board to help

 The New England Holocaust Memorial was dedicated on October 22, 1995 in a public ceremony on the steps of Boston City Hall Plaza.
 Community and civic leaders spoke of the Memorial’s beauty and the significance of its location on the Freedom Trail.
-Author/educator Elie Wiesel reminded those gathered that the evil of racism is still very much alive in the world today.
+Author and educator Elie Wiesel, of blessed memory, reminded those gathered that the evil of racism is still very much alive in the world today.
 With voices of a children’s choir filling the air, he exclaimed, “We must look for hope.
 There is a marvelous saying by a great Hasidic master: ‘If you look for the spark, you will find it in the ashes.”

 The mission to build this poignant monument had been accomplished.
 The mission of maintaining a dynamic, vibrant memorial for generations to come had just begun.